google/nsjail/README.md

 	Configuration file in the config.proto ProtoBuf format --exec_file|-x VALUE
 	File to exec (default: argv[0])
+ --execute_fd
+	Use execveat() to execute a file-descriptor instead of executing the binary path.
+In such case argv[0]/exec_file denotes a file path before mount namespacing
  --chroot|-c VALUE
 	Directory containing / of the jail (default: none) --rw